 Pimblott, who earned her doctoral degree in 2012 from the University of Illinois at Urbana-Champaign, and is presently a professor of international history at the University of Manchester in England, said Lewis’ visit to Cairo in 1962 represented the first integration campaign for SNCC north of the Ohio River.

-Illinois is generally viewed as a Northern state, and has produced some of the country’s most progressive political leaders — from Abraham Lincoln to Barack Obama, state residents who assumed the presidency in 1861 and 2009, respectively.
+Illinois is generally viewed as a northern state, and has produced some of the county’s most progressive political leaders — from Abraham Lincoln to Barack Obama, state residents who assumed the presidency in 1861 and 2009, respectively.
 The former signed the Emancipation Proclamation, freeing 3.1 million slaves.
 The other became the first black president of the United States.

 According to Pimblott, when Lewis arrived in Cairo, he had just returned from the Freedom Rides and was invited by Cairo AME minister Blaine Ramsey, a progressive young minister who saw the church as a platform to achieve racial harmony, to help organize the nonviolent action campaign aimed at integrating public accommodations.

 The only one of the “Big Six” African-American leaders of the Civil Rights Movement who is still alive, Lewis, now 77, was one of the original 13 Freedom Riders in 1961 who challenged the lack of enforcement of Supreme Court rulings making segregated interstate buses unconstitutional.
 In 1963, he helped King and others organize the March on Washington for Jobs and Freedom.
 He was the youngest person to speak at the Aug.
 28, 1963, rally on the steps of the Lincoln Memorial during which King delivered his famous “I Have a Dream” speech.